isomerpages/mlaw-corp/news/public-consultations/_posts/2019-11-12-Committee-for-the-Professional-Training.md

 ---
 layout: post
-title:  Public Consultation on Proposals to Implement the Recommendations of the Committee for the Professional Training
+title:  Public Consultation on Proposals to Implement the Recommendations of the Committee for the Professional Training of Lawyers
-date:   2019-11-12
+date:   2019-11-15
 permalink: /news/public-consultations/Public-Consultation-to-Implement-the-Committee-for-the-Professional-Tranining
 ---

-Public Consultation on Proposals to Implement the Recommendations of the Committee for the Professional Training
+Public Consultation on Proposals to Implement the Recommendations of the Committee for the Professional Training of Lawyers
 ---

 <ol style="list-style-type: upper-roman; font-weight:bold">